A resource for journalists, educators, policy makers, scientists, and anyone needing scientific expertise

 - Looking for women in theoretical/computational chemistry, material science, and biochemistry?
 There is a great directory for that!

-- There is also a list of women in machine learning maintained by the Women in Machine Learning (WiML) organization.
+- There is also a list of women in machine learning maintained by the Women in Machine Learning (WiML) organization and Women in Learning too (WIL)

 If you know of other efforts, please share them with us so we can get the word out.